-The outlook for small businesses has never been more promising.
-Yet the small business space is changing at an increasingly accelerated rate.
+Notwithstanding recent global pandemic, the 2021 outlook for small businesses is very promising.
+The small business space is changing at an increasingly accelerated rate.
 Competition, automation, workplace culture and technological advances are just a few of the factors that are molding the future for small business.
 Small business owners and aspiring entrepreneurs need to be in-the-know about the latest market trends in order to achieve sustainable growth and profitability.

 Below we’ll explore the emerging trends every small business owner should know for 2020 in order to remain relevant and profitable.